kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 4/Question  58.md

 TWO)**

-- [ ] Attach an Internet Gateway to the private subnets
+- [ ] :  Attach an Internet Gateway to the private subnets

-- [x] Associate the public subnets with the ALB
+- [x] :  Associate the public subnets with the ALB

-- [ ] Add an Elastic IP address to each EC2 instance in the private subnet
+- [ ] :  Add an Elastic IP address to each EC2 instance in the private subnet

-- [ ] Add a NAT gateway to the private subnet
+- [ ] :  Add a NAT gateway to the private subnet

-- [x] For each private subnet create a corresponding public subnet in the same AZ
+- [x] :  For each private subnet create a corresponding public subnet in the same AZ

-*
+*----

+- #ec2_instances #ec2_instance #amazon_ec2 #private_subnets #elastic_ip_address
 - hasExplain:: [[explanation_Question  58.md]]